alexcatanet/GetYourCoffee/README.md

 Get Your Coffee
 ===================================

 This app displays an order form for coffee.
-Used in the Udacity Android for Beginners course.
+Was developed within the scholarship program (Android Basics By Google).

 Pre-requisites
 --------------